Insurgency in the North Caucasus: North Ossetia–Alania

-On 9 September 2010, a car-bomb attack occurred at a crowded marketplace in Vladikavkaz, the capital of North Ossetia, killing 19 adults and children, and injuring over 190.
+On 9 September 2010, a suicide car bombing occurred at a crowded marketplace in Vladikavkaz, the capital of North Ossetia, killing 19 adults and children, and injuring over 190.
 President Medvedev responded, that "we will certainly do everything to catch these monsters, who have committed a terrorist attack against ordinary people.
 What's more, a barbarous terrorist attack.
 We will do everything, so that they are found and punished in accordance with the law of our country, or in the case of resistance or other cases, so that they are eliminated."

 Vilayat Galgayche reportedly took responsibility, stating that the attack was aimed against "Ossetian infidels" on "occupied Ingush lands".